Collagen and weight gain: simple explanations

 What foods are rich in collagen?

-Should you take collagen supplements?
+Should I take collagen supplements?

 Sources

-- Zdzieblik D. et al., Nutrients , 2015 - Collagen peptide supplementation and body composition
+- Zdzieblik D. et al., Nutrients, 2015 - Collagen peptide supplementation and body composition

-- Shigemura Y. et al., Journal of Medicinal Food , 2014 - Effects of collagen hydrolysate ingestion on skin and body fat
+- Shigemura Y. et al., Journal of Medicinal Food, 2014 - Effects of collagen hydrolysate ingestion on skin and body fat

-- Proksch E. et al., Skin Pharmacology and Physiology , 2014 - Oral collagen peptides improve skin elasticity
+- Proksch E. et al., Skin Pharmacology and Physiology, 2014 - Oral collagen peptides improve skin elasticity

-- Iwai K. et al., Food Chemistry , 2005 - Digestion and absorption of collagen hydrolysates
+- Iwai K. et al., Food Chemistry, 2005 - Digestion and absorption of collagen hydrolysates

-- Bolke L. et al., Current Medical Research and Opinion , 2019 - Collagen peptides and metabolic health
+- Bolke L. et al., Current Medical Research and Opinion, 2019 - Collagen peptides and metabolic health